Live Events

 Editing a Live Event

-Section titled “Editing a Live Event”Open the sidebar for any live event by clicking on it in the channels table.
-The Publishing tab contains the scheduling fields:
+Section titled “Editing a Live Event”Open the sidebar for any live event by clicking on it in the events table.
+The sidebar has multiple tabs:

 - Scheduled Start — adjust the start time